 The best part of summertime is all the seasonal fruits that make the most incredible desserts.
 But you can have those flavors all year around with this incredibly easy sorbet recipe!
-If you like the texture of fruit sorbet, but you also like the flavors of your favorite decadent peach desserts like peach cobbler and peach pie, you'll LOVE this sorbet!
+If you like the texture of fruit sorbet, but you also like the flavors of your favorite decadent peach desserts like peach cobbler pound cake and peach pie, you'll LOVE this sorbet!

 Turn them into sorbet!
 In this peach sorbet recipe, ripe peaches are frozen and then blended with lemon juice and sweetened with maple syrup or honey.
 Then, we're adding the warmth of cinnamon and vanilla to give this sorbet recipe a hint of those indulgent desserts you love!
 The vanilla and cinnamon make this peach sorbet absolutely amazing!
 The flavors work so well together to create a sweet, satisfying treat.

 This cinnamon peach sorbet recipe is so easy!
 It's a no-churn recipe, so you won't need an ice cream maker.
 You'll only need a blender to purée the ingredients together and a freezer-safe container to let your sorbet freeze until it's ready!
 Plus, you'll only need 5 ingredients in total to make this recipe!

 I'm serious -- there are only 5 ingredients in this no-churn peach sorbet recipe!